zgypa/zgypa.github.io/_posts/2022-09-04-effectiveness-mindfulness.md

 These are my thoughts after having read [Defining and measuring meditation-related adverse effects in mindfulness-based programs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8845498/#!po=1.74419).

 In the study, the authors are testing three types of mindfulness based meditations (open monitoring, focused attention, and standard MBCT), which i am personally not familiar with.
-The key points i will focus on, are these:
+The key points i will focus on, are these (MBP=Mindfulness Based Practice):

 1. _The current study is an attempt to bring MBP harms monitoring up to the standards of other treatments so that providers can identify events that require monitoring and intervention in order to maximize the safety and efficacy of MBPs._
 2. _The target sample was intended to represent Americans seeking mindfulness meditation training for the management or alleviation of clinical, sub-clinical and transdiagnostic expressions of affective disturbances, including anxiety, depression and stress._ It is worthwhile noting that the study has properly excluded those patients with conditions that the tested mindfulness methods considered not be adequate.
 3. _All treatments met for three hours once per week for eight weeks, with a full-day silent retreat during week seven.
 Prescribed formal meditation practice homework was 45 min/day, six days/week, with additional informal practice as needed.
 Participants received basic training in targeted practices (FA, OM, or the combination in MBCT) during weeks 1–4 and then learned how to apply these practices to regulate negative emotions in weeks 5–8._
 4. _The current study found that the active ingredient in MBPs, mindfulness meditation practice—including focused attention and open-monitoring practices alone or in combination—was associated with both transient distress and enduring negative impacts on life and functioning at similar rates to other psychological treatments._

+Like the authors, I am in favor of a better, more scientific, approach to measuring alternative, esoteric or otherwise considered "harmless" therapies.
+However, i do not think mindfulness should be used at therapy or treatment.

 ## My thoughts